marniks7/feedback/devoxxua-2019/backend-for-frontend-the-missing-manual.md

 - api first principle - yes, very nice one.
 On the moment i ask in review to show request \ response and all the details.
 But it is not yet 'api first principle'.
-PersonalAI: use 'api first principle' as a practice.
-I have decided that i can develop RestController first, add endpoint \ request \ response in confluence ticket.
-TeamAI: Share API First Principle with other teams and follow it as a practice, not sometimes.

  - event source protocol in browser - read about it or keep in mind when it will be required to implement frontend

  - brotli - ok, maybe later i will check